Parkinson case: Rape accusation

 Parkinson's allegations of multiple acts of domestic abuse were facilitated by apparent physical evidence of injuries, which were later revealed to be caused not by Daniel Jones, but by Parkinson herself, who had earlier been diagnosed with Brugada syndrome after multiple dizzy spells causing her to fall and injure herself.
-Her accusations escalated to acts of indecency (claiming that Jones had pulled his pants down and urinated on her on purpose).
+Her accusations escalated to acts of indecency, including a claim that Jones had pulled his pants down and urinated on her.
 The visual injuries, coupled with Parkinson's allegations, led to increased suspicion towards Jones and his extended family.
 With the help of Scott John White, Parkinson staged a crime scene by faking a head injury, undoing her pants and having intercourse with White, using a condom and leaving only the condom wrapper on the floor.
 According to Parkinson, Jones had pinned her down, hit her head against a retaining wall in their house, unwrapped a condom and proceeded to rape her before fleeing the scene.
-Daniel Jones was promptly arrested by police, and was kept in Australia's maximum-security Goulburn Jail.
-Jones maintained his innocence, while his parents attempted to get him released, remortgaging their own property and spending roughly $300,000 in legal fees and other efforts to free their son.
+Daniel Jones was promptly arrested by police, and remanded to Australia's maximum-security Goulburn prison.
+Jones maintained his innocence, while his parents attempted to get him released, remortgaging their own property and spending roughly $300,000 in legal fees and trying to free their son.

 Several months into the case, Detective Leesa Alexander, who had initially been working to aid Parkinson against Jones, discovered various inconsistencies in Parkinson's story and shifted her investigation from Jones to Parkinson.
-By this point, the Jones Family had spent over $600,000 of their own personal finances in order to try to prove Daniel Jones's innocence; this, along with the stress of the case, led Ian and Michelle Jones to divorce, although they remained close friends afterwards.
-As a former prison guard, Daniel Jones was subject to extremely harsh treatment in prison, and contemplated suicide while awaiting his trial.
+By this point, the Jones family had spent over $600,000 to try to prove Daniel Jones's innocence; this, along with the stress of the case, led Ian and Michelle Jones to divorce, although they remained close friends afterwards.
+As a former prison guard, Daniel Jones was subject to extremely harsh treatment in prison and contemplated suicide while awaiting his trial.
 Using a dated family photograph of Jones with his young nephew, as well as GPS data, it was established that Jones could not have possibly committed the crimes that Parkinson had accused him of, as he was not even physically within Parkinson's vicinity at the time of the alleged rape.
-Daniel Jones was released from prison after the charges against him were dropped.
+The charges against him were dropped, and Daniel Jones was released from prison.

 Parkinson's conviction

 After Daniel Jones's innocence was established, Parkinson was arrested, charged with filing a false report of a punishable crime, and was found guilty in 2015.
-Parkinson served 2 years of a 3-year prison sentence, after which she was released on parole and married Scott John White, legally changing her own surname to "White" and residing on his property.
-Scott John White was later charged with perjury after being implicated as an aid to Parkinson's false accusations and staged rape.
-It was also argued that the empty condom wrapper discovered at the rape scene had in fact been White's condom, not Daniel Jones's.
+Parkinson served two years of a three-year prison sentence, after which she was released on parole and married Scott John White, legally changing her own surname to "White" and residing on his property.
+Scott John White was later charged with perjury after being implicated as aiding in Parkinson's false accusations and staged rape.
+It was also argued that the empty condom wrapper discovered at the rape scene had in fact been White's condom, not Jones's.